cultureamp/kafka-aws-config-provider/README.md

 ### Step 3: Reference external variables

-Then you can reference the configuration variables in the connector configuration as follows:
+You can now reference configuration variables in the connector configuration as follows:

 ```
 # Variable references are of the form ${provider:[path:]key} where the path is optional